|

 Main import items: ready-made clothing intermediates, petroleum products, construction materials, machinery, motor vehicles, cosmetics and pharmaceuticals.

-Cambodia became a member of the World Trade Organization in 2003 and has entered a rapid economic growth trend since 2004 (%7 average before the Covid-19 pandemic; %5.6 declared by the Government for 2023).
-Cambodia is still considered as a Least Developed Country.
+Cambodia became a member of the World Trade Organization in 2003 and has entered a rapid economic growth trend since 2004 (5-8% yearly).
+Cambodia is still considered as a Least Developed Country, expecting to graduate from this status as of 2030.
+A five-year transition period has been granted.